charlie-bertelsen/COVID-19-and-Traffic-Collision-Analysis-in-Los-Angeles/README.md

 ### Project Questions

 1. Is there a correlation between the number of COVID-19 deaths/cases and the number of traffic collisions in Los Angeles?

+2. If there is a correlation found between this variables what is the nature of the relationship and what can we learn from it?

+3. Which regression model is the most accuracte and can it be used to make future predictions?

 ### Data Sources

+The data for this project was collected from the data.gov website.
+There are two .csv files that were exported from the website and then processed and analyzed in R studio.

+The first dataset contains information on the number of deaths, cases, new cases and new deaths for both the city of Los Angeles and the State of California.
+2019-2023

+Contains information on the number of deaths, cases, new cases and new deaths for both the city of Los Angeles and the State of California.
+2019-2023
+)

+LA County Covid Cases: https://catalog.data.gov/dataset/la-county-covid-cases LA County Covid Cases: https://catalog.data.gov/dataset/la-county-covid-cases

 ### Tools